Message For Our Patients About The Care Quality Commission (CQC) Report

 On Services at Sidley Medical Practice

-Following a recent visit by the CQC, the GPs and staff at Sidley Medical Practice were disappointed that the CQC found the service provided to be below the expected standard.
+Following a recent follow up visit by the CQC, the GPs and staff at Sidley Medical Practice were disappointed that the CQC still found the service provided to be below the expected standard.

 As a Practice, patient care is our top priority.
 We are taking this report, and the issues raised by the CQC, extremely seriously and we are doing all we can to deliver the improvements needed as quickly as possible.

-The report, however, highlights a number of areas related to our processes, procedures and policies where improvement is required.
-We have already taken urgent steps to address these and to make sure we have all the right policies and processes in place to support your care.
+The report, however, still highlights a number of areas related to our processes, procedures and policies where improvement is required.
+We are continuing to take urgent steps to address these and to make sure we have all the right policies and processes in place to support your care.

-Since the CQC inspection we have, amongst other things:
+Since the original CQC inspection we have, amongst other things:

-Some of the issues highlighted in the CQC report will take longer to address but we have a plan in place, and the doctors and staff are committed to the work required to achieve the necessary improvements.
+Some of the issues highlighted in the CQC report will take a while to address but we have a plan in place, and the doctors and staff are committed to the work required to achieve the necessary improvements.

 We will be keeping you updated about progress we are making in delivering improvements to our services.
 We always welcome feedback from our patients, both positive and negative, and would encourage you to let us know how we are doing and what you would like to see done better.